Becky works as a biological science technician in endangered species conservation and has a passion for biology and wildlife conservation.

 Risk of injury aside, these giant reptiles require a diet of tiny insects like crickets, and buying massive amounts of insects get expensive very quickly.
 Don't forget the money you'll need to spend building a massive, monumental enclosure!
 Or you'll need to pay to have someone build it for you.

 Tree monitors are just as complicated.
 They still get big and they require perfect temperature and humidity.
 They’re not very hardy towards improper conditions and they’re also little hunger machines who will eat all your money.

-Any Giant Snake Species
+7. Any Giant Snake Species

 Pythons that get large, such as rock pythons, reticulated pythons, and Burmese pythons, should be avoided by all but the most experienced and financially-stable snake keepers.
 These species do not tame well and are usually still quite aggressive as adults.
 They require enclosures the size of an entire small room in your house and are incredibly expensive to feed.
 The owner must also always take care around these massive snakes because they can use their 22-foot-long, heavily-muscled bodies to kill people.

-Turtles and tortoises are very popular and sought-after pets.
+Turtles are very popular and sought-after pets.
 However, they are stubborn, hardy animals that do not reveal or show when they are unhealthy until it’s too late.
 For this and many other reasons, they are not good for beginners.

 The #1 homeless and sick reptile out there is probably the red ear slider, a cheap and easily-obtainable aquatic turtle.
 When folks buy these turtles they don’t realize just how much poop turtles can produce.
 People are also surprised when their turtle outgrows its aquarium and needs an enclosure the size of a small pond.